flueke/mvme/doc/sphinx/source/reference.rst

 .. _jsonrpc: http://www.jsonrpc.org/specification

-MVME uses the :ref:`JSON-RPC<jsonrpc>` specification to implement basic remote control functionality.
+MVME uses the `jsonrpc`_ specification to implement basic remote control functionality.
 To enable/disable the RPC-Server use the "Workspace Settings" button in the DAQ Controls Window and follow the instructions there.

 If the RPC-Server is enabled mvme will open a TCP listening socket and accept incoming connections.
 By default mvme binds to all interfaces and listens on